Opquast/Mephisto/hack.rst

   Called when document is loaded.

-.. js:function:: onLoadWait()

-  Called one second after onLoad event.

 .. js:function:: onTimeout()

   Called after a delay if page could not be loaded.

+.. js:function:: onBeforeClose()

+  Called one second after onLoad event or after onTimeout event.

 .. js:function:: onClose(evt)